Act Today, Build Tomorrow

-For us, future is an open code that needs to be written and rewritten.
+For us, the future is an open code that needs to be written and rewritten.
 While coding the future, we prioritise:

-- individuals and interactions over procedures, regulations and conventions;
+- individuals and interactions, over procedures, regulations and conventions;

 - a sustainable and liveable future over reports and projections about future;